Walk Easy K9 Services OFF LEASH IN 30 DAYS

 What makes your way different?

-Our approach to dog training is more successful because we focus on changing a dog’s state of mind.
-Our methods actually resolve problem behaviours and teach dogs to be calmer so they make better choices overall.
-If you’ve tried training methods that didn’t work and you’re ready to learn how to be an amazing advocate and leader who holds your dog accountable for their best behaviour, then we are the dog trainers for you!
-Our methods don’t increase excitability, instead we teach dogs to be calm on command through duration work while developing impulse control.
-We’re here to provide real solutions and results and we’re committed to your success!
+Our approach to dog training stands out because we prioritize transforming a dog’s state of mind.
+Our techniques not only effectively address problem behaviors but also cultivate a sense of calmness in dogs, enabling them to make better choices overall.
+If you've experienced frustration with ineffective training methods and are eager to learn how to be an outstanding advocate and leader who encourages your dog to consistently exhibit their best behavior, then we are the ideal dog trainers for you!
+Our strategies do not heighten excitability; instead, we guide dogs to achieve calmness on command through duration work while nurturing impulse control.
+We are dedicated to delivering real solutions and tangible results, and we are fully committed to your success!

 Do you use food and treats to train

-What methods do you use? do use corrections?
+What methods do you use?
+Do you use corrections?

-A completely well-rounded approach to dog training and behaviour modification emphasizes positive reinforcement, while providing tools and education to help you understand when and how to appropriately correct or discipline your dog.
+A comprehensive approach to dog training and behavior modification focuses strongly on positive reinforcement while equipping you with the tools and knowledge needed to discern when and how to correctly discipline your dog.

-One key to our success is that we strive to understand the world from a dog’s perspective and put their needs ahead of our own preferences.
-Our approach to training is based in the science of animal learning and cognition and honours the instinctual nature of dogs.
+One of the cornerstones of our success lies in our commitment to seeing the world through a dog’s eyes, prioritizing their needs over our inclinations.
+Our training philosophy is rooted in the science of animal learning and cognition and respects the instinctual characteristics of dogs.

-Yes!
-Whether your dog is uncontrollable on walks – pulling, barking, growling, lunging, an extremely prey-driven dog, or has serious leash reactivity (aggressive towards dogs, cars, bikes, skateboards, etc.), we have developed approaches to solve even the most challenging dog walking issues.
-If your dog jumps up, steals food from counters, has been in dog fights, barks incessantly, destroys furniture, gets into the garbage, is shy, or has separation anxiety – the answer is YES! we can help you.
+Absolutely!
+Whether your dog struggles during walks—pulling, barking, growling, lunging, or exhibiting extreme prey drive—or experiences serious leash reactivity (displaying aggression towards other dogs, cars, bicycles, skateboards, etc.), we have tailored strategies to address even the toughest dog walking challenges.
+If your dog jumps on people, snatches food from countertops, has been involved in fights with other dogs, barks excessively, damages furniture, rummages through the trash, is timid, or suffers from separation anxiety—rest assured, the answer is YES!
+We can assist you.

-Our passion is teaching humans & dogs how to communicate so they can enjoy an awesome life together.
-We're here to help you create a better relationship with your dog.
-Offering a real life approach to dog training — working for real solutions in real world settings with real distractions.
-We empower dog owners with a wide range of dog behaviour problems and specialize in behaviour modification for dogs with fear, anxiety and leash reactivity.
-We also provide basic obedience training and show owners how to cultivate a calm, balanced state of mind with their dogs.
+Our mission is to teach both humans and dogs effective communication techniques so they can lead fulfilling lives together.
+We're committed to helping you forge a stronger bond with your dog.
+We offer a practical approach to dog training—delivering tangible solutions in real-world environments with real distractions.
+We empower dog owners facing diverse behavior challenges and specialize in behavior modification for dogs struggling with fear, anxiety, and leash reactivity.
+Additionally, we provide foundational obedience training while guiding owners in fostering a calm, balanced mentality with their pets.

 What tools do you use ?